 This means that UC San Diego Health may share your personal health information with:

 - San Diego County Public Health services as mandated by federal and state laws

-At a minimum, lists of your ongoing health conditions, medications, and allergies are shared with other participating network providers.
-Your lab and procedure results and doctor’s notes can be exchanged with some HIE participants, but not with all.
+At a minimum, lists of your ongoing health conditions, medications, and allergies are shared with other participating providers.
+Your lab and procedure results and physician notes can be exchanged with some but not all health information exchange participants.

 Opting Out of the Health Information Exchange

 Your or your personal representative may elect to opt out of health information exchanges at any time and without any effect on your access to care at UC San Diego Health.
 Opting out prevents your personal health information from being shared in the health information exchanges, with two exceptions:

 - The opt out right does not apply when the disclosure is made to public health authorities and the purpose of the disclosure is permitted by both HIPAA and applicable California law

 - Your information may also be disclosed through a health information exchange to facilitate emergency medical treatment